ayyoob/mudgee/README.md

 $ mvn clean install
 ```

-This tool requires a configuration file to be passed as an argument during the execution of the tool.
-A sample config(eg mud_config.json) file is provided in the target directory.
+This tool requires a configuration file to be passed as an argument during the execution.
+A sample config (eg. mud_config.json) file is provided in the target directory.
 Before executing the tool make sure to update the required parameters to identify device, gateway and pcap informations.

 # Execute